 A few years ago, Michael Enright interviewed Julia on CBC’s Sunday Edition about the person she thinks about most, when she’s not thinking about birds (or her husband): Anton Chekhov.

 Julia’s credentials on the Russian & European literature front include an AB from Brown University and a PhD from Princeton University (both in Comparative Literature).
 Julia is also a proud alumna of the Banff Centre’s Literary Journalism program, Bread Loaf workshops, as well as mentorships from Diaspora Dialogues.
 She has been awarded residencies at MacDowell, Monson Arts and Brush Creek Foundation for the Arts.
+In 2024, Julia was Prince Rupert’s artist-in-residence at the North Pacific Cannery.

 Select Publications:

-How I learned to love my body as an Adult Ballerina, CBC, March 2022
+How I learned to love my body as an Adult Ballerina, CBC, March 2022.

 Seabirds in Newfoundland, Toronto Star (August 12, 2022)